-One of the most difficult aspects surrounding the practice of war photography (and other “socially concerned” photography, as exemplified by, say, Salgado’s gold miner photos) is that almost universally, the stated aim of photgraphers who pursue that vocation is that they desire an end to war — a specific war, or all wars.
-As has been pointed out my a number of detractors, most prominently Susan Sontag, there’s little evidence to show that photography has done much of anything to stop wars.
+One of the most difficult topics surrounding the practice of war photography (and other “socially concerned” photography, as exemplified by, say, Salgado’s gold miner photos) is that almost universally, the stated aim of photgraphers who pursue that vocation is that they desire an end to war — a specific war, or all wars.
+Yet as has been pointed out by a number of detractors, most prominently Susan Sontag, there’s little evidence to show that photography has done much of anything to stop wars.

 It’s a picture about looking.
 These people are looking at the destruction, and a bystander, apparently part of the bombed neighborhood, likewise looks at them — and of course we are looking at all of them through the borrowed eye of the photographer.
 It’s also a photo about connections — no less than three celphones are in use in this shot.

-It’s a photo that challenges worldviews, which is simultaneously why it’s an award winner and yet why its impact is so easily disappated by the Grand Parade of Media, which knows that it must first and foremost confirm and conform to the status quo.
+It’s a photo that challenges worldviews, which is simultaneously why it’s an award winner and unfortunately why its impact is so easily disappated by the Grand Parade of Media, which knows that imagery must first and foremost confirm and conform to the easily-digested status quo.
 Steering, if it comes at all, only comes gradually or in the form of great tragedy.

 It’s also not the sort of shot that would garner much praise from the “better photo” composition police.
 Too jumbled, too many partial figures, no clear line or strong dominant color.
 It takes too long to look at, and it doesn’t read well when reduced to 100 pixels as an inset on a web page.

-Compare instead to the spot news singles winners. every one of them clear and graphically punchy.
-To my eye they seem more successful as photographs, — as colored rectangles — than they do as images that challenge, inform, and compell.
+Compare instead to the general and spot news singles winners: every one of them clear and graphically punchy.
+To my eye they seem more successful as photographs, — that is, as colored rectangles — than they do as images that challenge, inform, and compell.
 It is difficult — no, impossible — for me to know which of those two characteristics were most important for the judges in the choice of each photograph.